matthew-brett/barts-setup/barts_setup.md

 Our current setup is this:

-* All COMPUTERISHES connect to an ETHERNET SWITCH via Ethernet cables.
+* All COMPUTERISHES except the IPHONE 12 connect to an ETHERNET SWITCH via Ethernet cables.
 The ETHERNET SWITCH connects to the NODE, and therefore to the rest of the church network and the internet, via an Ethernet cable to the NODE.
+The IPHONE 12 connects to the NODE via Wifi, and thence to via the Ethernet cables to the IPAD.

   ![ETHERNET SWITCH](images/hub.jpg)

-With that setup, all camera and video traffic goes via wired connections.
+With that setup, all camera and video traffic, except the IPHONE 12 camera stream goes via wired connections.

 In what follows, we distinguish steps for the two options: WIFI, and WIRED.

 ## Setup procedure

-* Get small black tripod and church sound cable with 3.5mm jack from behind and to the right of the pulpit (right when facing towards the chancel).
+* Get black tripod and church sound cable with 3.5mm jack from behind and to the right of the pulpit (right when facing towards the chancel).
-* Make sure the 4-plug extension cord is plugged into the socket at the aisle end of the front pew.
+* Make sure the Powerline pass-through Ethernet adaptor (POWERLINE) is plugged into the socket at the aisle end of the front pew.
+(The POWERLINE connects via the power socket and mains wiring to a matching POWERLINE in the vestry.
+  This in turn connects via Ethernet to our broadband router, so the POWERLINE Ethernet gives a very stable wired connection to the router).
+* Make sure the 4-plug extension cord is plugged into the POWERLINE.
 * Make sure the socket is turned on, confirm the extension lead has power lights on.
+* The NODE should be plugged into the extension cord, and there should be an Ethernet cable between the POWERLINE and the NODE.
 * Plug the 6-plug EXTENSION BLOCK into the 4-plug extension lead.
 You'll be plugging most of the equipment into the 6-plug extension block.